 BrewPOS also allows you to remotely monitor staff, times sheets, wages, and more.
 Lastly, you can have reports automatically printed at the end of each business day.

-Unfortunately, BrewPOS doesn’t appear to have a data reporting app that allows you to access information from an application on your phone.
-While this isn’t a huge deal, you do find this feature with some of the other leading providers in the industry.
+Unfortunately, BrewPOS doesn’t appear to have a data reporting app that allows you to access your reporting from your phone.
+While this isn’t a huge deal, you can find this feature with some of the other leading providers in the industry.

 BrewPOS is definitely geared towards the hospitality industry.
 While the company doesn’t offer any niche specifications, its restaurant-specific POS platform can be utilized across a broad range of restaurants, cafés, and bars.
 There are plenty of important features built into this platform.

 As with many modern POS platforms, I recommend BrewPOS for small and mid-sized businesses.
 While this platform has plenty of features, it doesn’t have some things that a large restaurant may require — such as built-in online ordering.

 Still, accessing multiple locations’ reporting data from a central location makes it suitable for restaurant chains.
 The unlimited station pricing structure means that you can have a large restaurant or chain without incurring additional software costs.